Montana Section 8 Housing

 Who Qualifies for Section 8 Housing in Montana?

-In addition to these criteria, preference may be given to certain households, such as those with elderly or disabled members, veterans, or those experiencing homelessness.
+Preference may be given to households with elderly or disabled members, veterans, or those experiencing homelessness.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Montana?

-The maximum amount of rent that Section 8 will pay in Montana is determined by a concept called the Payment Standard.
-The Payment Standard is the maximum amount of rent that Section 8 will subsidize for a particular housing unit.
-In other words, it is the amount that Section 8 will pay to the landlord on behalf of the tenant.
+The maximum rent Section 8 will cover in Montana is determined by the Payment Standard.
+This is the maximum amount Section 8 will subsidize for a rental unit, paid directly to the landlord on behalf of the tenant.

-It's worth noting that while Section 8 will pay up to the Payment Standard for a particular housing unit, tenants may be required to pay a portion of their rent, known as the Tenant Rent Contribution.
-The Tenant Rent Contribution is based on the household's income and is typically 30% of the household's adjusted income.
+Even if Section 8 covers the Payment Standard, tenants are required to pay a portion of their rent, known as the Tenant Rent Contribution.
+This amount is typically 30% of the household’s adjusted income.

 Income Limits for Section 8 Housing in Montana